SemClone/purl2notices/docs/user-guide.md

 When processing archives, the tool:
 1. First attempts to extract metadata using upmex (fast)
-2. Falls back to extracting and scanning contents with oslili
+2. Falls back to extracting and scanning contents with osslili
 3. Maintains proper attribution to the specific archive file

 ### KissBOM Files